 I welcome postgraduate projects linked to any of my areas of research interest.

-I have just completed my term as elected President of the British Branch of the International Arthurian Society (2015-18) and was elected founding Editor of the Journal of the International Arthurian Society (2011-17) and editor of the Annual Bibliography of the International Arthurian Society (2011-15).
+I recently completed my term as elected President of the British Branch of the International Arthurian Society (2015-18) and was elected founding Editor of the Journal of the International Arthurian Society for two terms (2011-17) and editor of the Annual Bibliography of the International Arthurian Society (2011-15).

 I am a member of the committee of the Association for Manuscripts and Archives in Research Collections (AMARC), and have been an AHRC peer review college member for ten years (2007-2017).
 I sat on the AHRC panels for individual fellowships, Main grants and Leadership Fellows for several years, and I have been an assessor of HERA applications.

-I have been an external examiner of undergraduate and postgraduate degrees and PhD external examiner at several HEI institutions in the UK and abroad.
+I am external examiner of undergraduate and postgraduate degrees and PhD external examiner at several HEI institutions in the UK and abroad.

 I am a regular consultant and contributor to radio and TV programmes in the UK and internationally on the Arthurian legend and medieval studies.
 I have written articles for The Conversation (2015, 2016, 2017, 2018), and given interviews for the local and national press.
 Other invited lectures and media appearances include: